Big Horn, Wyoming: History

-Local legend states that Frank James and Big Nose George were hiding out along Little Goose Creek in 1878.
+According to local legend, Frank James and Big Nose George were hiding out along Little Goose Creek in 1878.
 Supposedly, things got "too hot" for them in the Black Hills, so they headed for the unsettled country near the Big Horn Mountains, where they encountered Hanna.
-This story has been passed down in the written recollections of early homesteaders, but has not been corroborated with outside historical references or the chronology of the James Gang.
+This story has been passed down in the written recollections of early homesteaders, but has not been corroborated by outside historical references or the chronology of the James Gang.
 The Hilman family employed a mysterious man for a time, who regularly engaged in target practice with his pistol.
-The family believes this man was Butch Cassidy, based on a note left on his sudden departure from the ranch which read: "This is the only home I have ever known—Robert Parker."
+The family believes this man was Butch Cassidy, based on a note left on his sudden departure from the ranch, which read: "This is the only home I have ever known—Robert Parker."

 Polo was first played in the area at a summer fair in Sheridan in 1893.
-Among the players in the match were ex-members of the Ninth Lancers division of the English Cavalry who had brought polo from India.
+Among the players in the match were ex-members of the Ninth Lancers division of the English Cavalry, who had brought polo from India.

-At one time Big Horn had nearly 1,000 residents and boasted a college, a brick factory, a newspaper, two churches, a hotel, a livery barn, two saloons, and a mercantile.
-Big Horn made a bid to be the seat of Sheridan County, but a runoff election gave the title to Sheridan in 1888.
-An exodus of residents and businesses occurred around 1891 when it was learned that the Chicago, Burlington, and Quincy Railroad was being surveyed through Sheridan.
-The railroad came to Sheridan in 1893, and since that time Big Horn has been a satellite community of Sheridan.
-Today Big Horn has a mercantile, two bars, several bed and breakfasts, women's club, Bozeman Trail Museum housed in a restored blacksmith shop, a park, and an art museum several miles up Little Goose Creek at the Moncreiffe/Bradford Brinton Memorial Ranch.
+At one time Big Horn had nearly 1,000 residents, a college, a brick factory, a newspaper, two churches, a hotel, a livery barn, two saloons, and a mercantile.
+It made a bid to be the seat of Sheridan County, but an 1888 runoff election gave the title to Sheridan.
+There was an exodus of residents and businesses around 1891 when it was learned that the Chicago, Burlington, and Quincy Railroad was being surveyed through Sheridan.
+The railroad came to Sheridan in 1893, and since then Big Horn has been a satellite community of Sheridan.
+Today Big Horn has a mercantile, two bars, several bed-and-breakfasts, a women's club, the Bozeman Trail Museum, a park, and an art museum several miles up Little Goose Creek at the Moncreiffe/Bradford Brinton Memorial Ranch.

-Queen Elizabeth II stayed in Big Horn in October 1984 during a visit with her friends Lord and Lady Carnarvon (née Jeanne Wallop) at Senator and Mrs. Wallop's Canyon Ranch.
+Queen Elizabeth II stayed in Big Horn in October 1984 during a visit with her friends Lord and Lady Carnarvon at Senator and Mrs. Wallop's Canyon Ranch.

 Geography

 Big Horn is on the eastern slope of the Big Horn Mountains, along Little Goose Creek, a tributary of the Tongue River.

-According to the United States Census Bureau, the CDP has a total area of 1.8 square miles (4.7 km2), all land.
+According to the United States Census Bureau, the CDP has an area of 1.8 square miles (4.7 km2), all land.